“The more that you read, the more things you will know. The more that you learn, the more places you’ll go.” -- Dr. Seuss

 ☀☀☀☀☀ A Good Man is Hard to Find and Other Stories -- Flannery O'Connor Picked up this book after seeing the outstanding film, Three Billboards Outside Ebbing, Missouri, in which one of the characters was reading it in the movie.
 O'Connor writes vividly of southern culture.

 ☀☀☀☀☀ Passionate Nomad: The Life of Freya Stark -- Jane Fletcher Geniesse An insightful look into the life of one of the world's great pioneering travelers, explorers and scholars, who overcame many hardships and provincial attitudes toward women.
-Stark was also a brilliant writer of beautiful prose whose original works are difficult to find now.
+Stark was also a brilliant writer of beautiful prose.
 Geniesse does a fine job recounting Stark's life and rewards the reader with a rare, surprising epilogue that left me slack-jawed.
 Do yourself a favor, read through the book without reading the epilogue first.

 ☀☀☀☀ Sisterhood of the Traveling Pants -- Ann Brashares An endearing coming-of-age story of three young women that I wouldn't normally pick up to read but did so after an old friend started calling me "Traveling Pants" in our correspondence early on in my journeys.
 At first, I didn't know why or what she was talking about.
 Then, in a small, dank bookstore in Antigua, Guatemala, strictly by chance, I noticed this English-language title partially obscured beneath a pile of tattered Spanish volumes.
 I pulled it out and there it was, this novel, a mysterious travel moment giving the book itself a sense of magic in sync with its story.
 It's something I still cock my head in wonder about.